codeScourge/TOP-legacy-todo/README.md

   2.  refreshed and build a solid foundation in using JavaScript Objects
   3.  deepened my understanding of the JavaScript class syntax
   4.  gave me insights in how ReactJS works under the hood
+  5. How to add types to my React components using the "prop-types" library